pschmeddes/pschmeddes.github.io/How-to-get-started-with-the-BDD-testframework.md

 ### Preparation steps
 Create reusable actions in module TalentManagerCoreTests
-- `GetOrCreateTalentManager`: Gets or creates (if not already existing) a Talent Manager user
+- `UserTalentManagerGetOrCreate`: Gets or creates (if not already existing) a Talent Manager user
-- `GetSampleSkillGroup`: Initializes a sample Skill Group record with given fields
+- `SkillGroupSampleGet`: Initializes a sample Skill Group record with given fields

 ### Implement the scenario
 - Copy the Sample_Test webblock and rename it to `TalentManagerAddSkillGroup`